ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 ## Driver TLS and self-signed certificate support
 {: #mongodb-tls-certificate-support}

 All connections to {{site.data.keyword.databases-for-mongodb}} are TLS 1.2 enabled, so the driver you use to connect needs to be able to support encryption.

+The following [cipher suites](https://www.mongodb.com/docs/manual/core/security-transport-encryption/#tls-ssl-ciphers){: external} are supported by {{site.data.keyword.databases-for-mongodb}} Enterprise Edition:

+- ECDHE-ECDSA-AES128-GCM-SHA256
+- ECDHE-RSA-AES128-GCM-SHA256
+- ECDHE-ECDSA-AES256-GCM-SHA384
+- ECDHE-RSA-AES256-GCM-SHA384
+- ECDHE-ECDSA-CHACHA20-POLY1305
+- ECDHE-RSA-CHACHA20-POLY1305
+- DHE-RSA-AES128-GCM-SHA256
+- DHE-RSA-AES256-GCM-SHA384

 Your deployment also comes with a self-signed certificate so the driver can verify the server upon connection.

 ### Using the self-signed certificate
 {: #mongodb-using-cert}